 This article has links to products and services we love, which we may make commission from.

-Are your page views stagnant, erratic or non-existent?
-Mines were too and I could not work out why.
-I was publishing 2-3 times per week, then shouting from the rooftops about the articles on social media.
+Are your page views stagnant, erratic, or non-existent?
+Mine were, too, and I could not figure out why.
+I was publishing two or three times per week and then shouting from the rooftops about the articles on social media.
 The problem?
 It’s your keyword search game.

 The Solution?
-A solid search engine optimisation (SEO) strategy which includes searching for keywords that will help you rank on search engines (SERPs) like Google.
-It’s not magic, it’s strategy, procedure, and technique and I’m going to show you how to do it with Keysearch, the affordable keyword competition tool.
+A solid search engine optimisation (SEO) strategy includes searching for keywords that will help you rank on search engines (SERPs) like Google.
+It’s not magic; it’s strategy, procedure, and technique, and I will show you how to do it with Keysearch, the affordable keyword competition tool.

-This guide has been updated to include Keysearch’s new features which include how to find competitor keywords, content assistance and easy find bulk keywords.
+This guide has been updated to include Keysearch’s new features, which include how to find competitor keywords, content assistance, and easy-to-find bulk keywords.

 Please enjoy 20% off Keysearch monthly or annual fee.
 Just quote MTH20 at checkout.